James Comey indictment condemned and gas prices soar to new high: Morning Rundown

 "James Comey indictment condemned and gas prices soar to new high: Morning Rundown"

-✕ Loaded Language: Use of 'shellshocked' and 'lambasted' to describe legal experts' reaction injects strong emotional tone rather than neutral reporting.
+✕ Loaded Language: The phrase 'shellshocked' to describe legal experts' reaction to the Comey indictment introduces an emotional, dramatized tone not consistent with neutral reporting.

 "Legal experts shellshocked over new Comey indictment"

-"calling the charges 'an embarrassment to the American criminal justice system' and 'a waste of resources.'"
+"calling the charges 'an embarrassment to the American criminal justice system'"

 US foreign policy portrayed as illegitimate due to omission of aggressive initiation of war and war crimes